charlesbjohnson/docker-introduction/index.md

 ### How Do You Use Docker? (cont.)

-- Add layers on top of that image to meet your application dependencies
+- Add layers on top of the base image to satisfy your application's dependencies
-  - Create a layer that installs io.js and its dependencies
+  - ***Create a layer that installs io.js and its dependencies***

 ```bash
 base_image="ubuntu:15.04"